Introduction

 - Emergency contacts if family or personal issues arise

 Having these systems established means you can focus on work without personal logistics creating problems.
+Many analysts underestimate how much basic life tasks compete for attention when you are chronically exhausted.

 Communicate With Friends and Family